the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 ### SideQuest is for PC only, not Mobile phones or Headsets

-### For any odd connection issues check [HERE](https://github.com/the-expanse/SideQuest/wiki/I-am-having-issues-Connecting-,-what-do-i-do%3F)
+### For any connection or installation issues you can check our [Connection Issues and Solutions](https://github.com/the-expanse/SideQuest/wiki/I-am-having-issues-Connecting-,-what-do-i-do%3F) page for known issues and solutions.

 `SideQuest is a side-loading application and requires an external device (A PC) in order to side-load from, so be aware installing SideQuest to your actual Quest device to download apps and games directly within a headset without a PC again is not possible, the SideQuest application within SideQuests own App Store is only a launcher for apps installed from SideQuest on your PC, SideQuest Legends will also not be capable of doing so due to code infringement concerns and security issues.`